It is a crime in Nevada to make a threat related to terrorism with the intent to:

 - injure, intimidate or alarm any person, or

 - extort or profit, or

-It does not matter whether the terrorist threat actually resulted in any harm.
+It does not matter whether the threat actually resulted in any harm.
 Merely communicating a threat with the intent to cause injury, panic, profit or destruction qualifies as criminal activity.1 Examples include:

 - calling in a threat to a place of worship

 - sending a threatening letter to city hall

 - texting threats of harm to Planned Parenthood